tikv/sig-transaction/doc/tikv/README.md

 ## Timestamps

 TODO what are timestamps?
-How are they represented, used, generated.
+How are they represented, used, generated?
 AKA ts, version

 ### Some timestamps used in transactions